 The Programme offers 2 curricula:

 - Molecular Biomedicine, Experimental and Clinical Physiology and Pathophysiology;

 Each curriculum entails specific lines of research that the applicant ought to consider when he/she applies to the Programme.

 For the accomplishment of their research projects, the Ph.D. students rely on a very qualified and fertile scientific environment.
 In fact, they can choose among numerous laboratories and academic clinical units available in Pisa.
-Some of these are part of the research facilities of Scuola Superiore Sant’Anna including the Management and Health Lab, others belong to two other Institutions formally involved in the Programme, namely the National Council for Research and the Fondazione Gabriele Monasterio, la Fondazione Pisana per la Scienza and the Italian Institute of Technology in Genoa.
-Ad hoc agreements may be stipulated with laboratories and clinical units of the University of Pisa and with foreign Institutions as well.
-Finally, PhD students pursuing the curriculum in Drug Discovery may complete part of all of their research projects at the Italian Institute of Technology, in Genova.
+Some of these are part of the research facilities of Scuola Superiore Sant’Anna including the Management and Health Lab, others belong to two Institutions formally involved in the Programme, namely the National Council for Research and the Fondazione Gabriele Monasterio, la Fondazione Pisana per la Scienza and the Italian Institute of Technology in Genoa.
+Ad hoc agreements may be stipulated with laboratories and clinical units of the University of Pisa, as well as with foreign institutions.
+Finally, those who are awarded scholarships funded by other institutions develop their own research project at the funding body